asifahsaan/artificial-intelligence-projects/section-a-projects/Cricket Prediction Performance/README.md

 ## 📈 Results
 - Machine learning models successfully identified patterns in batting performance
-- Decision Tree performed better in capturing **non-linear relationships**
+- Linear Regression performed better than the Decision Tree model and produced more accurate predictions for batting performance in this project.
 - Features such as balls faced and previous runs had strong influence
 - Predictions help identify consistent and high-performing players